bytefreezer/bytefreezer.github.io/docs/architecture.md

 ### Access Control

 - IAM policies for S3 bucket access
-- No ByteFreezer access to your data (BYOB)
+- No bytefreezer access to your data (BYOB)
 - Audit logging for all operations

 ### Compliance